What is Foundation Barossa Thomas Scholarship?

 - The applicant need to live in the Barossa or currently reside in South Australia.

-- The applicant must have selected a course of tertiary study eg: university or TAFE in 2016.
+- The applicant must have selected a course of tertiary study eg: university or TAFE in the scholarship year.

 - Preference will be given to those students undertaking courses relevant to the needs of the Barossa wine industry.
 However, studies not directly related will also be considered.